-(e) The developer shall also establish or provide for arrangements to ensure that each such affordable unit is made available for sale or rent only to a family whose annual gross income does not exceed (i) 80% of the median gross annual income of a family of the same size within the Metropolitan Statistical Area where the town of Carrboro is located, or (ii) 115% of the median gross annual income of a family of the same size within the Metropolitan Statistical Area where the town of Carrboro is located if the unit is one that qualifies as affordable under the 115% exception provided for in subsection (c).

-(f) The developer of the affordable housing unit must establish or provide for arrangements to ensure that, for a period of not less than 99 years from the date of initial occupancy of the unit, such unit shall remain affordable (as provided in subsection (c)) and shall be offered for sale or rent only to families that satisfy the income criteria set forth in subsection (e).
-Such arrangements may include but shall not be limited to a ground lease, a deed restriction, or other covenant running with the unit.
-The documents establishing such arrangements shall be reviewed and approved by the Town of Carrboro prior to final plat approval if the units are located on subdivided lots or prior to the issuance of a certificate of occupancy if the units are not located on unsubdivided lots.
-The provisions of this subsection shall be considered satisfied if units are transferred to the Orange Community Housing and Land Trust at or below a price that is consistent with the provisions of subsection (c) above.

-(g) Notwithstanding the other provisions of this section, if a dwelling unit is transferred to the Orange Community Housing and Land Trust or other non-profit housing provider in order to qualify such unit as "affordable" under the provisions of this section, and the financial institution that provides a loan to the buyer requires that such loan be secured by a deed of trust or other instrument that allows the unit to be sold upon default free and clear of the affordability restrictions set forth in this section, then the Land Trust or other non-profit housing provider may agree to such financing terms.
-Should foreclosure under such a deed of trust occur, this shall not render nonconforming or otherwise have an adverse effect upon either the affordable unit or the development that created the affordable unit.

-(h) For purposes of this section, an affordable housing lot shall mean a lot that (i) is designed and approved for the construction of a single family dwelling, and (ii) upon creation of such lot by the recording of a final plat, is donated (without additional consideration) to a non-profit agency that is in the business of constructing on such lots affordable housing units that meet the affordability criteria set forth in subsections (c) through (f) above.
+- (e)(2) The developer shall also establish or provide for arrangements to ensure that each such affordable unit is made available for sale or rent only to a family whose annual gross income does not exceed (i) 80% of the median gross annual income of a family of the same size within the Metropolitan Statistical Area where the town of Carrboro is located, or (ii) 115% of the median gross annual income of a family of the same size within the Metropolitan Statistical Area where the town of Carrboro is located if the unit is one that qualifies as affordable under the exception provided for in the second part of the first sentence of subsection (c)(b)(1) of this section.
+(AMENDED 3/20/12). - The developer of the affordable housing unit must establish or provide for arrangements to ensure that, arrange for such unit to remain affordable as described herein for a period of not less than 99100 years, commencing from the date of initial occupancy of the unit, such unit shall remain affordable (as provided in subsection (c)) and shall be offered for sale or rent only to families that satisfy the income criteria set forth in subsection (e).
+Such arrangements may include but shall not be limited to by including provisions to ensure such continued affordability in legally binding agreements (including but not limited to a ground lease, a deed restriction or other covenant) running with the unit.
+The developer shall also establish or provide for arrangements to ensure that each such affordable unit is made available for sale or rent only to a family whose annual gross income does not exceed 80% the median gross annual income of a family of the same size within the Metropolitan Statistical Area where the Town of Carrboro is located.
+The documents establishing such arrangements shall be reviewed and approved by the Town of Carrboro prior to final plat approval if the units are located on subdivided lots or prior to the issuance of a certificate of occupancy if the units are not located on subdivided lots.
+The provisions of this subsection (a)(2) shall be considered satisfied if units are transferred to the Orange Community Housing and Land Trust at or below a price that is consistent with the provisions of subsection (ca)(1)-above. - (g) Notwithstanding the other provisions of this section, if a dwelling unit is transferred to the Orange Community Housing and Land Trust or other non-profit housing provider in order to qualify such unit as "affordable" under the provisions of this section, and the financial institution that provides a loan to the buyer requires that such loan be secured by a deed of trust or other instrument that allows the unit to be sold upon default free and clear of the affordability restrictions set forth in this section, then the Land Trust or other non-profit housing provider may agree to such financing terms.
+Should foreclosure under such a deed of trust occur, this shall not render nonconforming or otherwise have an adverse effect upon either the affordable unit or the development that created the affordable unit. - (he) For purposes of this section, an affordable housing lot shall mean a lot that (i) is designed and approved for the construction of a single family dwelling, and (ii) upon creation of such lot by the recording of a final plat, is donated (without additional consideration) to a non-profit agency that is in the business of constructing